Vision Zero and Psychosocial Wellbeing

 Konsulenter fra Human House

-As an authorised working environment consultant, we offer a wide range of services related to psychosocial wellbeing – from supporting with dealing with cases of bullying and harassment, to dealing with stress, violence, and threats in the workplace.
-We also offer both psychological counselling and acute psychological crisis support.
+As an authorised working environment consultant, we offer a wide range of services related to psychosocial wellbeing – including advice on issues ranging from bullying and harassment to stress, violence, and threats in the workplace.
+We also offer both indivial therapy sessions and crisis support.

 Any questions?